Civil Wars

 You will:

-• Present for 30-40 minutes at the start of class on the topic of choice, aimed at an upper level undergraduate who has likely heard of the topic (e.g., in the news), but knows little about it
+• Present for 30-40 minutes at the start of class on a subnational armed conflict of your choice, aimed at an upper level undergraduate

 Replication